-In the span of one year, the International Presidential Fellows Program has expanded from the original group of two Japanese students to its current group of six students coming from Austria, Brazil, Canada, China, and Japan.
+In the span of two years, the International Presidential Fellows Program has expanded from the original group of two Japanese students to its current group of seven students coming from Brazil, Canada, Japan, Mexico, and Spain.
 The inclusion of students from foreign universities as Presidential Fellows first began in 2011, and quickly became an important component of CSPC’s mission to develop future civic leaders.
 Since 1970, through its Presidential Fellows Program, CSPC has convened a select group of university students to speak candidly with American policymakers and experts.
 In the age of globalization, the inclusion of international students brings fresh perspectives and enriches the program’s discourse.

 International Fellows benefit from a number of activities during their trips to Washington, DC for the fall and spring conferences.
 During the Fall 2012 Conference, the six Fellows met with Austrian Ambassador to the United States, Hans Peter Manz, with Scotty Greenwood at the Canada-America Business Council, and had a guided tour of the National Mall.